Staff

 Tiffany has worked in the veterinary field as a technician since 2007 and joined the STAH team as office manager in September 2016, when Dr. Wilhelm purchased the practice.
 Tiffany has exceptional organizational, technical, patient care, and client service skills, so you may see her in all areas of the hospital.

 Tiffany is originally from Millmont, PA, and lives currently in Milton with a house-full of animals.
-She has 6 Yorkies named Porter, Pearl, Oliver, Moxie, Baxter, and Carly and 3 cats named Lilly, Logan, and Sawyer.
-Tiffany’s favorite breed of dog, if you haven’t guessed yet, is Yorkies.
+Tiffany’s favorite breed of dog is Yorkies.

 When we asked Tiffany why she choose to work with animals, she said, “I’ve always loved animals and felt that the human-animal bond was an amazing thing.
 I enjoy educating clients to help nurture that connection with their pets.”
 Tiffany enjoys the laid-back family-like atmosphere of Susquehanna Trail Animal Hospital and especially likes dentistry, patient care, and nutrition.
 In her spare time, she also enjoys gardening, landscaping, and antiquing.